 School Highlights

-- Gain hands-on training while working in onsite Automotive Repair Shop
+• Offers hands-on training while students work in on-site Automotive Repair Shop

-- Graduate with industry certifications and prepared to begin a career in the automotive industry
+• Offers industry certifications and preparation for beginning a career in the automotive industry

 Quick Facts